-Many types of cactus may be available to you.
+Many types of cacti may be available to you.
 One of the most common cactuses in southwestern regions of the United States and Mexico is the Nopal Cactus, also called the prickly pear cactus.

-You must eat these cactus pads when they’re young because any attempt at eating the cactus pads when you’re old is fruitless as they become too tough to eat.
+It would be best if you ate these cactus pads when they’re young because any attempt at eating the cactus pads when you’re old is fruitless as they become too tough to eat.

 The cactus also has a degree of medicinal uses and health benefits which we’ll discuss below.